gaurav-kamboj/aws-certification/faq-aurora.md

 - You can use the standard mysqldump utility to export data from MySQL and mysqlimport utility to import data to Amazon Aurora, and vice-versa.
 - You can also use Amazon RDS’s DB Snapshot migration feature to migrate an RDS MySQL DB Snapshot to Amazon Aurora using the AWS Management Console.

+### What are the minimum and maximum storage limits of an Amazon Aurora database?

+- The minimum storage is 10GB.
+- Based on your database usage, your Amazon Aurora storage will automatically grow, up to 64 TB, in 10GB increments with no impact to database performance.
+- There is no need to provision storage in advance.